 27. Play dress-up and make up a story to go with your costumes.

-28. Play the headband game.
-Each person attaches a card to their forehead with a headband (don't peek at your card) and they ask yes-or-no questions to figure out what the card on their head says.
+28. Play a word guessing game.
+Write out several words, movies or characters on sticky notes.
+Each person attaches one to their forehead (no peeking at the word!) and asks yes-or-no questions to figure out what the card says.
 (Ex.
 Am I an animal?
 Do I live in the jungle?)

 29. Pick a random item in the house, and challenge each other to create a funny, TV-style infomercial to convince you to buy it.
 Pretend this object is new on the market and no one has ever heard of it.
 It's fun to try to "sell" a sticky note, a pair of headphones or a toaster.